tanerizawa/dear/README.md

 Once running you can try the music search endpoint or request a recommendation.
-The `/music/recommend` route analyzes your latest five journal entries with OpenRouter to produce a song keyword and then searches YouTube Music:
+The `/music/recommend` route analyzes your latest five journal entries with OpenRouter to produce a song keyword and then searches Spotify:

 ```bash
 # search by mood